-In this course, you will discover the visual design principles and content guidelines necessary to curate a professional PowerPoint presentation or reading report.
-This will first involve developing your own PowerPoint template using the visual standards that specifically target your audience.
-You will have the opportunity to develop two supporting PowerPoint slides with appropriate message titles and visual evidence such as charts, graphs, photographs, or artistic elements.
-You will explore the structural components used in PowerPoint presentations to create a sound structure that guides your audience through your points seamlessly.
-Finally, you will convert two existing PowerPoint slides into a compelling and professional one-page report.
+So how do you create a professional briefing deck presentation as well as a standalone reading report that embodies visual integrity while integrating your key points and visual evidence?
+In this course from Andrew Quagliata, Senior Lecturer at the Cornell School of Hotel Administration, you will discover the visual design principles and content guidelines necessary to curate a professional briefing deck and reading deck report.
+You will develop your own briefing deck template using the visual standards that specifically target your audience and contexts.
+You will have the opportunity to develop two supporting briefing deck slides with appropriate message titles and visual evidence such as charts, graphs, photographs, or artistic elements.
+You will employ the structural components used in briefing decks to create a sound structure that guides your audience through your points seamlessly.
+Finally, you will convert your two briefing deck slides into a compelling and professional one-page report.

 Leverage design principles to create an effective PowerPoint presentation template